top of page

 9. How to Regulate While Staying Informed

-You do not have to choose between:
+You do not have to choose between total avoidance and total immersion.
+Try instead:

-✔ Time-limited exposure
+✔ Time-limited Exposure

 Set a 20–30 minute timer.

-✔ Context over volume
+✔ Context Over Volume

 Read summaries from reputable legal sources rather than raw document dumps.

-✔ Nervous system resets
+✔ Nervous System Resets

 • Slow breathing (long exhale)